paul-oreilly-nz/Argus/README.md

 Planned Additions
 =================

+End to End Testing
+Generate sets of fake data, send via Kafka, consume as pr normal into Postgres, and verify from Postgres that the data has correctly passed through the entire chain.

 Reporter
 Using pyutil, the next item on the roadmap is to monitor real CPU's rather than pretend ones